 - The self-correction aspect focuses on AI's ability to progressively tune and improve a result until it achieves the desired goal.

 Limited memory machines.
-The underlying algorithms in limited memory machines are based on our understanding of how the human brain works and designed to imitate the way our neurons connect.
-This type of machine "deep learning" can handle complex classification tasks and use historical data to make predictions; it also is capable of complex tasks, such as autonomous driving.
-(See "AI vs. machine learning vs. deep learning: Key differences," for a clear explanation of three terms that are often used interchangeably but have important distinctions.)
+The underlying algorithms in limited memory machines are based on our understanding of how the human brain works and are designed to imitate the way our neurons connect.
+This type of machine deep learning can handle complex classification tasks and use historical data to make predictions; it also is capable of completing complex tasks, such as autonomous driving (Learn about the key differences between AI, machine learning and deep learning.)

-Despite the ability to far outdo typical human performance in certain tasks limited memory machines lag behind human intelligence in other respects.
+Despite their ability to far outdo typical human performance in certain tasks, limited memory machines are classified as having narrow intelligence because they lag behind human intelligence in other respects.
 They require huge amounts of training data to learn tasks humans learn with just a few examples, and they are vulnerable to outliers or adversarial examples.
-This type of "weak or narrow AI" reflects the current state of AI development.
-As Petersson noted, some believe the field may be hitting a wall.

 Why is AI important in the enterprise?

-Companies cannot capitalize on these data stores, however, without AI.
-As writer Mary K. Pratt reported in her article "Importance of AI in the business quest for data-driven operations," AI and big data play a symbiotic role in 21st century business success: Deep learning, a subset of AI, processes large data stores to identify the subtle patterns and correlations in big data that can give companies a competitive edge; simultaneously, AI's ability to make meaningful predictions -- to get at the truth of a matter rather than mimic human biases -- requires high-quality data and usually vast amounts of it.
+Without AI, companies cannot capitalize on these vast data stores.
+As Cognilytica analyst Kathleen Walch explained, AI and big data play a symbiotic role in 21st-century business success: Deep learning, a subset of AI and machine learning, processes large data stores to identify the subtle patterns and correlations in big data that can give companies a competitive edge.

-AI's importance to 21st century business has been compared to the strategic value of electricity in the early 20th century, when electrification transformed industries like manufacturing and created new ones like mass communications.
-"AI is strategic because the scale, scope, complexity and the dynamism in business today is so extreme that humans can no longer manage it without artificial intelligence," Chris Baum, partner and director at Bain & Company, told TechTarget.
+The value of AI to 21st-century business has been compared to the strategic value of electricity in the early 20th century, when electrification transformed industries like manufacturing and created new ones like mass communications.
+"AI is strategic because the scale, scope, complexity and the dynamism in business today is so extreme that humans can no longer manage it without artificial intelligence," Chris Brahm, partner and director at Bain & Company, told TechTarget.